 - Secret Splendors of the Chinese Court: Qing Dynasty Textiles from the Charlotte Hill Grant Collection.
 Denver: Denver Art Museum, 1981.

-- Florence Müller, Avenir Foundation Curator of Textile Art and Curator of Fashion
+- Florence Müller, Avenir Foundation Curator of Textile Art and Fashion

-- Jane Burke, Curatorial Assistant, Fashion and Textile Art
+- Jane Burke, Senior Curatorial Assistant of Textile Art and Fashion

 - Allison McCloskey, Associate Conservator of Textiles